 Court Avenue in Bellefontaine, Ohio is recorded as the first concrete road in the United States.
 Built in 1893, George Bartholomew pioneered his own concrete mix which had surprising compressive strength and set out to pave America’s first concrete street.
 The majority were skeptical of this method, as dirt roads were more familiar, and believed the pavement would not be long-lasting.
 Bartholomew’s method proved successful and was strong enough to see little damage for the first several decades.
 The road required only $1400 for maintenance in its first fifty years!
 Great job, George!

 3. Tallest Concrete Structure

 The Burj Khalifa, a skyscraper located in Dubai, is currently the tallest structure in the world.
 Standing at a total height of 829.8 metres (or 2,722 feet), almost tripling the Wilshire Grand tower in Los Angeles, the Burj Khalifa has been used as a platform for the Guinness world record for the highest BASE jump from a building!
 The primary structure of this building is reinforced with 330,000 m³ (431,600 yd³) making it the strongest concrete structure in the world!
 The project cost $1.5 billion USD and took approximately 6 years to complete.

 4. Largest Concrete Pour

 This year Safari Group, Mazsaya Consulting Engineers, Oscar Construction Co Ltd, and CONMIX Ltd. completed the largest continuous concrete pour at 20,246 m³ (26,480.76 yd³).
 The pour took place from April 13-16, 2017 in Sharjah, United Arab Emirates, and was poured for a new mall project.
-The pour lasted 62 hours and took 140 individual trucks to deliver the concrete.
+This world-record continuous pour lasted 62 hours and took 140 individual trucks to deliver the concrete.
 Between four construction companies, there were approximately 622 people on the job.

 5. Longest Concrete Bridge